Professional Citalopram tapering is an expertise that, unfortunately, is uncommon for medical professionals and most treatment facilities.

 Alternative to Meds Center uses a multi-faceted program to help our clients toward their health goals.
 Using testing and other diagnostic tools, root causes for certain conditions can be isolated and then corrected while safely and comfortably reducing or eliminating prescription drugs over time.
 Also of high importance is providing a nutrient-rich diet that is clean of toxins and additives to support rebuilding healthy neurochemistry, and also support all the systems of the body as they begin to transform back to natural function.
 And the removal of the neurotoxic burden through cleansing techniques is another vital segment that will open the door to natural mental health, increased vitality and energy, and a reduction or elimination of the symptoms that led to one or more prescriptions in the first place.

 Education is offered as an integral part of the program.
-Various subject modules are designed to give our clients a highly practical understanding of how the CNS functions, including healthy neurotransmitter function, how to maintain a healthy microbiome, and many other subjects that even physicians are coming to the center to learn more about.
-Learning about how to get off Citalopram can literally change your or your loved one’s life.
+Various subject modules are designed to give our clients a highly practical understanding of how the CNS functions, including healthy neurotransmitter function, how to create and maintain a healthy microbiome, and many other subjects that even physicians are coming to the center to learn more about.
+Learning about properly weaning off Citalopram can literally change your life.

-Have you or a loved one been trying to quit Citalopram or other prescription drugs, without success?
+Have you or a loved one been considering weaning off Citalopram or other prescription drugs, without success?
 We can help.
-Please contact us at the Alternative to Meds Center to find out more about our comprehensive Citalopram tapering methods so that you or your loved one can consider the potential benefits available to you in much greater detail.
+Please contact us at Alternative to Meds Center to find out more about our comprehensive Citalopram tapering methods so that you or your loved one can consider the potential benefits available to you in much greater detail.